Kythera1989/ProjectBAC1-SwitchTypeComaprison/README.md

 # ProjectBAC1-SwitchTypeComaprison
 The source code for the bachelor thesis on the comparison of different sensors as reference switches on a linear axis by Harald Winter and Markus Venier.
+Developed in MicrochipStudio and for the ATmega328P Xplained Mini